eekostadinov/Refresher/docs/01-Introduction.md

 Data could be obtained in a variety of ways and from a variety of sources, and prior to analyzing data it is essential to understand the structure of the dataset obtained from a given source.

-While the rest of the book uses larger datasets, for clarity this chapter uses a mini-dataset obtained as a subsample of the data from the chapter (#ch1).
+While the rest of the book uses larger datasets, for clarity this chapter uses a mini-dataset obtained as a subsample of the data from the [next chapter](#ch1).
 This "mini-data" is stored in the Excel file `data_ch0.xlsx` under the sheet `mini`.
-First, load the data into R, allocating it to a *dataframe* called `data`, and print it as follows
+First, load the data into R, allocating it to a *dataframe*[^df] called `data`, and print it as follows

 ```r
 data <- read_excel("data_ch0.xlsx", sheet="mini")